Rating as of based on a review of services January 6, 2023.

 - Free phone and email support.
 You will get complimentary email and phone support during tax season.
 Email support is much more readily available than phone support due to the increasing number of customers.

-This package will cost you $17.95 for a federal return filing and $36.95 for every state return.
-The plan comes with support for major IRS forms which means it can handle all types of complex tax situations – including rental property owners, investors, and small business owners.
+This package will cost you $29.95 for a federal return filing and $39.95 for every state return.
+The plan comes with support for major IRS forms, which means it can handle all types of complex tax situations, including rental property owners, investors, and small business owners.

-- Prior-year importing and comparisons.
-You filed your returns last year using TaxSlayer, this package allows you to import tax data from it.
-So as you file your current year return, TaxSlayer will show you the relevant entries such as deductions, credits, and income from the previous years.
+- Prior-year comparisons.
+As you file your current year return, TaxSlayer will show you the relevant entries such as deductions, credits, and income from the previous years.
 This allows you to compare and see if you’re accurately filling out the entries in your current year’s filing.